Earth’s shape has been measured many times. It’s curvy.

 If the earth is a sphere then the horizon must curve left to right.

 This is predicted to be very slight so any measurements must be capable of more precision than the predicted curve.
+Typically 40,000 feet is high enough to photograph with a camera and see it on the photo with our own eyes.

 - Left to right curve rocket at nearly 300,000 feet